Temples, monasteries and idyllic scenes surround as you uncover the mysteries and charms of Eastern India and little-seen Bhutan.

 Day 13 – Return to Kolkata

-Today we transfer to Paro for our flight to Kolkata, where we take a tour on arrival, exploring the city's highlights further.
-Here, we see the beautiful Dalhousie Square, an area created as the center of the British East India Company's trading post.
-We also take in the Jain Temple and South Park Street Cemetery and visit Tagore's House, a mansion from the 18th century that once served as the home of one of India's best-loved poets.
+We return to Paro by coach, and upon arrival, we transfer to the airport for our flight to Kolkata.
+In Kolkata, we explore even more of the city with a guided tour.
+Enjoy a look at Dalhousie Square, an area created as the center of the British East India Company's trading post, as well as Jain Temple and South Park Street Cemetery.
+The tour concludes at the 18th-century Tagore's House, a stunning mansion that was once home to one of India’s most beloved poets.
 Overnight Kolkata.
 (B, D)

 Day 14 – Tour Conclusion

 Our tour concludes after breakfast this morning.
 Depart for the international airport for your return flight home at your leisure.
 (B)